B3W/LeerCopy/README.md

 after realizing I just missed out on something I wanted include in the capture.
 Eventually I will also probably include a feature to capture an application window via clicking on it.

 Source code includes main method, main form, settings form, application manifest, and WIX installer.
+I am new to GitHub so if this is an unusual file setup I am open to suggestions.

 I enjoyed creating Leer Copy and I hope you enjoy it's utility!